 - Prioritize self-care.
 Tend to your physical and emotional health in the same way you would care for a friend or loved one.

-- Practice stress reduction exercises, such as breathing exercises, progressive relaxation, and guided imagery.9 Using calming exercises such as these can help you minimize symptoms of anxiety and depression.
+- Practice stress reduction exercises, such as breathing exercises, progressive relaxation, and guided imagery.8 Using calming exercises such as these can help you minimize symptoms of anxiety and depression.

 - Accept help from friends and loved ones.
 If they are willing to help you shoulder the weight of being a new mother, let them.
 Be sure to also communicate your needs to those around you.

 - Make efforts to bond with your baby.
-Mothers with postpartum depression are more inconsistent and interact less with their babies.6 Bonding with your baby will help you be more responsive to each other and form secure attachment.
+Parents with postpartum depression are more inconsistent and interact less with their babies.5 Bonding with your baby will help you be more responsive to each other and form secure attachment.

 - Reach out for professional help.
 Remember it is in your baby’s best interest to take care of yourself while adjusting to this new phase of life.